maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 16.`\|`ITSM`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

 Dothe same thing with the ring around that is inside the column and remove those polygons as well.
+Now we have cleane up most of the junk on the inside of the column.

 ![remove side faces](images/sideFaces.png)